Why Should I Use This?

 tenant="PREVIEW", server="preview.preservica.com")

-If you don’t want to include your Preservica credentials within your python script then the following two methods should be used.
+If you don’t want to include your Preservica credentials within your python script because you are sharing scripts or using a version control system then one of the following two methods should be used.

 2 Environment Variable